DoomyDwyer/HeadlessPi/README.md

-# Headless Pi Configuration Scripts and Monitor software #
+# Headless Pi Configuration Scripts and Monitoring software #

+Covers setting up Bluetooth serial for logging onto the shell over Serial I/O, as well as setting up WiFi prior to booting your Pi for the first time.

 ## Contains: ##

+- Instructions on how to set up Bluetooth serial on a new Raspian image prior to burning to SD.
+Instructions also cover how to easily set up a Pi to connect to your WiFi immediately after booting a freshly burned image, without using Bluetooth Serial.
+- An experimental GPIO Monitring Station Python script.

 ### Must haves for Bluetoorh serial: ###
 - rfcomm BT serial service